agateau/nanoci/README.md

 Run `nanoci-server`.
 This will start the server on port 5000 (unless you changed the global configuration).

+# Other commands

+- `nanoci-build`: start a build
+- `nanoci-log`: show the log of a build

 # Trigger a build on each commit

 Create a `.git/hooks/post-commit` file with this content: